New Zealand is a long, narrow and relatively sparsely populated country.

-Outside the cities, there are gigantic expanses of rolling countryside, neck-craning mountains and acres on acres of native bush.
+Outside the cities, there are vast expanses of rolling countryside, tall mountains and acres of almost impenetrable native bush.
 In some regions, it can be a long way to the next town.

 As a result, most New Zealanders tend to travel by car.
-Many visitors to the country do the same, although there are also some national public transportation options available.
+Many visitors to the country do the same, although there are also public transportation options available.

 Driving is one of the best ways to see New Zealand

 New Zealand's stunning scenery makes for remarkable road trips and traveling by car is convenient and flexible, especially for visiting attractions away from main arterial routes.
-Many of the best-known national parks are quite remote, so you'll need a car to explore them.
+Many of the best-known national parks are remote, so you'll need a car to explore them.

 Driving around New Zealand is reasonably straightforward and traffic is relatively light outside of the major cities.
 People drive on the left-hand side of the road and visitors are usually allowed to drive on their home driver’s license for up to a year.

-In more remote areas, there can be long stretches between gas stations, so be sure to fill up the car when leaving a town.
-Also, be aware that some roads are gravel or dirt, especially in rural places, with windy and narrow stretches and tight mountain passes.
-Distances are deceptive and being caught behind a slow-moving campervan on single-lane roads can add hours to your drive.
+In more remote areas, there can be long stretches between gas stations, so be sure to fill up your vehicle before leaving a town.
+Also, be aware that some roads are gravel or dirt, especially in rural areas, with windy and narrow stretches and tight mountain passes.
+One-way bridges are incredibly common, particularly on the South Island.

 Bus services connect New Zealand's cities and towns

-There are also hop-on, hop-off buses that cater to tourists and backpackers, however, these are significantly more expensive.
+There are also hop-on, hop-off buses and shuttles that cater to tourists and backpackers, but these tend to be significantly more expensive.

-Accessible transportation is good in New Zealand
+Accessible transportation in New Zealand

-The New Zealand Transport Authority runs the Total Mobility Scheme, a resource for finding discounted accessible transportation in different regions of New Zealand, including public transport and taxis.
+The New Zealand Transport Authority (NZTA) runs the Total Mobility Scheme, a resource for finding discounted accessible transportation in different regions of New Zealand, including public transport and taxis.